 This 18-month program helps unhoused survivors of domestic violence with children work toward self-sufficiency and independence.
-Participants in the program live in one- or two-bedroom apartments while they work with YWCA staff to develop life skills, heal from trauma, obtain permanent housing, and achieve economic security.
+Participants in the program live in two-bedroom apartments while they work with YWCA staff to develop life skills, heal from trauma, obtain permanent housing, and achieve economic security.

 To learn more about Transitional Housing, please call (406) 543-6691.